-The author of the book is one of the best analysts in the forex space.
-Kathy Lien is a regular invitee on some of the major finance channels such as CNN, CNBC, and Bloomberg.
+The book’s author is one of the best analysts in the forex space.
+Not to mention, Kathy Lien is a regular invitee on major finance channels, such as CNN, CNBC, and Bloomberg.

 She is also the MD of BK Asset Management.
-Her market analysis is usually strong and she’s is a reliable source of day trading ideas.
+Her market analysis is usually strong, making her a reliable source of day trading ideas.

-This trading book is definitely among the finest day trading books of all time for traders.
-The book features sections on important strategies which are very valuable.
+Furthermore, this trading book is among the finest day trading books for traders.
+It features valuable sections on essential strategies.

 2. Range Trading: Your Step-by-Step Guide to Consistent Range Trading Profit by Michael Young

-Day trading is very difficult and ways to steadily make cash with short-term horizons aren’t easy to come by.
+Day trading is complicated.
+Finding steady ways to make cash with short-term horizons steadily isn’t also easy to come by.

-Trends are also very choppy, while momentum breaks down frequently.
-In the meantime, the cost of trading inhibits most high revenue strategies, like scalping.
+In addition, trends could be smoother, while momentum breaks down frequently.
+In the meantime, trading costs inhibit most high-revenue strategies, like scalping.

-One of the finest ways to make profit from day trading is called range trading.
-The method works well since it tunes in to the mean reversion nature of day trading.
+Moreover, range trading is one of the finest ways to profit from day trading.
+This method also works well since it tunes into the mean reversion nature of day trading.

-Although day trading is not easy, this book does a great job of explaining the concept as well as explaining how to purchase support as well as sell resistance.
+Although day trading is not easy, this book does a great job of explaining the concept.
+It also teaches you how to purchase support and sell resistance.

 3. Mastering the Trade, 2nd edition: the Proven Techniques to Profit from Intraday & Swing Trading Setups – John Carter

-This book by John Carter is a complete guide to trading that mainly focuses on intraday as well as swing trading setups.
+John Carter’s book is a complete guide to trading that mainly focuses on intraday and swing trading setups.

-The author is a Commodity Trading Advisor, this implies that he mainly focuses on futures.
-But that is not bad since day trading techniques apply to futures as much as they do to stocks.
+The author is a Commodity Trading Advisor, which implies that he mainly focuses on futures.
+However, that is okay since day trading techniques apply to futures as much as they do to stocks.

-Therefore, even if you trade stocks, you will find plenty of useful information on trading psychology from the 1st two chapters of the book.
+Therefore, even if you already do day trading stocks, you will find plenty of helpful information on trading psychology in the book’s first two chapters.

-Furthermore, the book explains the main tools that are essential in day trading and it also talks about some of the internal market indicators that you need to watch out for.
+Furthermore, the book explains the main tools essential in day trading.
+It also discusses some internal market indicators you need to watch out for.